 It was everything I’d never known, staring up at me with unseen eyes from an unimaginable being of unfathomable size.
 I don’t know if it was a physical being, but it was omnipresent.
 Magnificent and terrifying in the briefest possible encounter.

 In that flashing of a second it pulled something from me.
 A name.
-My mind a flower as it reached up and plucked a petal effortlessly.
+My mind a flower as it reached up and effortlessly plucked a petal.
 I felt myself think that name, just for a millisecond.
 Whether I offered or it took it, I don’t know.
 But I felt my lips mumble and tremor the name, “Harry Bell.”

-A few days after the summoning Augustine and I met in the magic room and discussed what had happened.
+A few days after the summoning Augustine and I met in the Magic Room and discussed what had happened.
 At least I did, Augustine was quiet for the most part.
-I assumed he was receptive to my theories and reflections as I talked excitedly about the new beings in the Castle, the effect they had on the animals and how we must study them closer now that the dust had settled.
-We needed to find out more about them and I wanted to discover what lay beneath the void.
+I assumed he was receptive to my theories and reflections as I talked excitedly about the new beings in the Castle, the effect they had on the animals and how we must pursue our studies now the dust had settled.

 At the very mention of the name Augustine Crawl turned white, shaking his head furiously.
 Tears welled in his eyes and he got up and told me to stay right where I was.
 “You need to see this,” he said and stormed off.

 I didn’t like his tone so followed him, “I’ll see whatever it is you have the moment you find a fucking backbone.
 What is wrong with you Augustine?
 We’ve done something miraculous and barely scratched the surface, yet you act as if its all too much trouble!
 Are you with me or not?”
 I demanded.